 - 2 cloves fresh garlic minced

-- 2 Tbsp roasted pine nuts I dry roast mine in a skillet for a few minutes
+- 2 tablespoon roasted pine nuts I dry roast mine in a skillet for a few minutes

 - 2 large tomatoes medium diced

-- 1 to 2 Tbsp Calabrian Chili Paste optional
+- 1 to 2 tablespoon Calabrian Chili Paste optional

 - Bring a large pot of salted water to a boil and cook the pasta to al dente (follow instructions on package).
 Drain and set aside.